Voxelmanip-Classic/client/README.md

         SemiDebug              - Partially optimized debug build
-        RelWithDebInfo         - Release build with debug information MinSizeRel             - Release build with -Os passed to compiler to make executable as small as possible ENABLE_CURL=ON             - Build with cURL; Enables use of online mod repo, public serverlist and remote media fetching via http
-    ENABLE_CURSES=ON           - Build with (n)curses; Enables a server side terminal (command line option: --terminal) ENABLE_GETTEXT=ON          - Build with Gettext; Allows using translations ENABLE_GLES=OFF            - Enable extra support code for OpenGL ES (requires support by IrrlichtMt) ENABLE_LUAJIT=ON           - Build with LuaJIT (much faster than non-JIT Lua) ENABLE_PROMETHEUS=OFF      - Build with Prometheus metrics exporter (listens on tcp/30000 by default) ENABLE_SYSTEM_GMP=ON       - Use GMP from system (much faster than bundled mini-gmp) ENABLE_SYSTEM_JSONCPP=ON   - Use JsonCPP from system
+        RelWithDebInfo         - Release build with debug information MinSizeRel             - Release build with -Os passed to compiler to make executable as small as possible ENABLE_GLES=OFF            - Enable extra support code for OpenGL ES (requires support by IrrlichtMt) ENABLE_LUAJIT=ON           - Build with LuaJIT (much faster than non-JIT Lua) ENABLE_SYSTEM_GMP=ON       - Use GMP from system (much faster than bundled mini-gmp) ENABLE_SYSTEM_JSONCPP=ON   - Use JsonCPP from system
-    RUN_IN_PLACE=FALSE         - Create a portable install (worlds, settings etc. in current directory) ENABLE_UPDATE_CHECKER=TRUE - Whether to enable update checks by default INSTALL_DEVTEST=FALSE      - Whether the Development Test game should be installed alongside Minetest USE_GPROF=FALSE            - Enable profiling using GProf
+    RUN_IN_PLACE=FALSE         - Create a portable install (worlds, settings etc. in current directory) USE_GPROF=FALSE            - Enable profiling using GProf
     VERSION_EXTRA=             - Text to append to version (e.g. VERSION_EXTRA=foobar -> Minetest 0.4.9-foobar)
     ENABLE_TOUCH=FALSE         - Enable Touchscreen support (requires support by IrrlichtMt)